Mayvena/GECK/README.md

 The device has a RTL-SDR module built in it.
 It provides an antenna interface (external antenna included in the accessories pouch) and with the provided software allows the device to be used as a Software Defined Radio.
 With some additions (still need researching) it will allow useage as a HAM radio or a CB transceiver.

+### GPS

+Currently provided via a GPS USB dongle.
+I will attempt to have it kind of "built-in", having it attached to a foldable mast.

 ### Some further inspiration

 https://hackaday.io/project/174301-raspberry-pi-sdr-cyberdeck